HelderAntunes/Loudmouth-v2/README.md

-# in the shadow - A chat made in the shadow
+# Loudmouth - chat application

 Second project developed for the SDIS course at FEUP.

 ## Getting Started

 * Import the code into the IntelliJ
-* Run the server on Server.java
+* Run the server in Server.java
 * Run the client in MainWindow.java

 ### Prerequisites